ccnyplanetarium/ccnyplanetarium.github.io/_posts/2022-07-06-JWST-First-Science.md

 Come join us on July 12th, in the dome to watch NASA & ESA release the first science images from the James Webb Space Telescope.

 We'll stream the broadcast live to the dome starting at 10:30.
+(Doors open at 10:00)

 It will be kid friendly, so feel free to bring your little ones.
 (Bring your own snacks!)